ThijsZijdel/Amsta-ErrorlessLearning/README.md

 ### More information

 See: /doc/manual.pdf
-For the entire installation and configuring process and a full manual of the application.
+For the entire installation and configuring process and a (almost)full manual of the application.